 Guide to open a company in Bangladesh

 Due to its convenient location near two large seaports for exports, its low cost to establish a business and continuous rapid growth, investors are quickly identifying Bangladesh as a promising emerging market.
 Additionally, it offers tax holidays and exemptions, economic zones and a simplified process to import raw materials and machinery, making it even more attractive for foreign investment.
-The local experts at New Horizons can help you seamlessly set up a company in Bangladesh.
+The local experts at Horizons can help you seamlessly set up a company in Bangladesh.

 Bangladesh has its own unique regulatory guidelines for setting up and operating foreign-owned companies.
 Here is what you need to know about this process.

 Preliminary considerations for setting up a business in Bangladesh